hamogu/doc/source/indetail/models.rst

 - ``SIMPUT``: Input from a fits file following the `SIMPUT standard`_.
 - ``USER``: Dynamically linked user–supplied model

-In addition to the source models provided with |marx|, the following models developed by users might be of interest:

-- interface to the `yt <http://yt-project.org>`_ package: https://bitbucket.org/jzuhone/yt_marx_source

 First, it is important
 to have an understanding of what a source means in the context of
 |marx|.
 It is particularly important to understand how